ExpressHermes/Django-Register-Login/README.md

 ## How to start

+ Following commands are for linux.
+Please google their windows alternative

 * Clone the repo on your machine.
 * Setup a virtual environment for python3 using command:
 ```